 9 County Street, the Benjamin Dutch house (1705) - This was built early in the 1700’s, and was owned by one of several men named Benjamin Dutch who owned and sold properties throughout town.
 The asymmetrical facade and timber frame are typical of First Period construction.

-2 North Main Street, the John Appleton house (1707) - Colonel John Appleton built this house in 1707.
-This was the first house in Ipswich to have a third story, which was removed by Daniel Noyes around 1768 after he bought the house.
+2 North Main Street, the John Appleton house (1707) - This was the first house in Ipswich to have a third story, which was removed by Daniel Noyes around 1768 after he bought the house.
 In 1962 the Appleton House was purchased by Exxon, which intended to build a gas station on the site.
 The Ipswich Heritage Trust was formed to save the house, the first major preservation action in Ipswich.

 45 High Street, the John Lummus house (1712) - Jonathan Lummus, who served in King Philip’s War in 1675 was appointed a tithing man by the town in 1700.
 Lummus bought Captain Symon Stacy’s land and dwelling on High Street in 1712.
 This parcel had originally been granted to Thomas Dudley, Governor of Massachusetts.
 The house underwent a careful restoration by Phillip Ross in 1964.

 32 Water Street, the Jabesh Sweet house (1713) - Jabesh Sweet built this house on a quarter acre lot by the river at 32 Water Street in 1713.
 People said that the ghost of Harry Maine the Mooncusser haunted the house that once sat where the garage for this house now stands.
-He was found guilty and staked to the Ipswich Bar until he drowned.
+He was found guilty and staked to the Ipswich Bar for eternity.

-49 Candlewood Road, the Robert Kinsman house (b 1714) - Robert Kinsman constructed this First Period house before1714.
-The home has been greatly expanded over the years.
+49 Candlewood Road, the Robert Kinsman house (b 1714) - Robert Kinsman constructed this First Period house before 1714, and the home has been greatly expanded over the years.
 Stephen Kinsman inherited the house in 1726, and with his wife Elizabeth Russell brought up a family of twelve children.
-They dwelt in the old Robert Kinsman homestead until 1767 when he sold his farm, 47 acres and buildings to … Continue reading 49 Candlewood Road, the Robert Kinsman house (b 1714)
+They dwelt in the old Robert Kinsman homestead until 1767 when he sold his farm, 47 acres and buildings to Samuel Patch.

 36 Water Street, the York – Averill House (1715) - Captain Samuel York built this house in 1715 after selling two smaller lots on East Street.
 The earliest portions of this house date from the early years of his ownership, Benjamin Averill, a Revolutionary War veteran, bought the house in 1793 and it remained in the Averill family until the late 19th century.